Managing Your Professional Learning and Development

 Professional development activities and practices contribute to a teacher’s professional competence and enhance the quality of teaching and learning.

-• Workshops, seminars, conferences, short courses offered by consultants/providers.
+• Workshops, seminars, conferences, and short courses offered by consultants/providers.

 • Contributing to education system initiatives, pilots, trials, and projects.